SCHC Closed for Labor Day

 If you are interested in ‘Hospice Volunteer Training’, please contact Anna Jolley RN, Care Coordinator, 733-9208.
 Please leave a message with your interest in ‘Hospice Volunteer Training’, name, number, community name.
 Hospice Volunteers provide comfort and companionship to patients who are terminally ill or dying, and provide respite care for their primary caregivers by spending 1-4 hours a week visiting with a patient.
 If we can get 5-6 people interested, we will have a fall training class in the in either Talkeetna or Willow, hosted by Mat Su Home Health and Hospice.

-An upcoming class, “Basic Understanding of Types of Dementia”, will be lead by Melinda Gurney of Alzheimer’s Resource of Alaska in the fall.
-Please call and get your name on the ’interested list’ so we can let you know details.
-Contact Anna Jolley RN, 733-9208, and leave a message stating the name of the class, your name, number, and community name.
-If you need earlier assistance, Melinda is also available for individual and family consults on dementia related issues; please call 746-3416.
+This class will cover the basic understanding of types of dementia.
+Melinda Gurney of Alzheimer’s Resource of Alaska will come up to the Talkeetna Sunshine Clinic on September 30th from 1-2:30 p.m. to lead this no-cost class.
+Please call to get your name on the attending list, space is limited.
+Contact Anna Jolley RN, 733-9208, and leave a message with your name and contact number.
+Melinda is also available for individual and family consults on dementia related issues 746-3416.

 New SCHC Fee Schedule and Cash Discount